FIBA West Asia Super League

-The West Asia Super League (WASL) is an international basketball league organised by FIBA Asia, consisting of clubs from Western Asia and Gulf regions, in addition to the representatives of India and Kazakhstan.
-The league was announced in 2022 and started with the inaugural season from December.
+The FIBA West Asia Super League (WASL) is a regional basketball league organised by FIBA Asia, consisting of clubs from West Asia, India and Kazakhstan.
+The league was announced in 2022 and started with the inaugural season from December, until June 2023.

-The league tentatively exist out of 18 teams, divided in two sub-zones.
-The champions and runners-up of each season qualify for the FIBA Asia Champions Cup.
+There are two zones in the competition: West Asia and the Gulf.
+The top four teams from each zone compete in the final eight for the title.
+The champion and runner-up qualify for the Basketball Champions League Asia (BCL).

+Al Riyadi is the most successful team in the league's history, having won two titles.

 History

 On March 31, 2022 FIBA announced the creation of the West Asia Super League.
 The United Arab Emirates-based company eVulpa was appointed as partner for its commercial rights.

-The inaugural season has begun on December 19, 2022, and ends in May 2023, with a total of 18 teams.
+The inaugural season began on 19 December 2022, and ended in May 2023, with a total of eighteen teams playing in the 2022–23 season.
+The first points in the league were scored by Al Bashaer's Aaron Clyde.

+Kuwait SC were the inaugural champions of the Gulf League, while Al Riyadi Beirut won the inaugural West Asia League title.
+The first-ever Final Eight was hosted in Dubai, and on 17 June 2023, Manama from Bahrain won the inaugural championship.

+The following two seasons, in 2024 and 2025, Al Riyadi from Lebanon won the championship.